ibm-cloud-docs/event-notifications/en-iam.md

 | Event Source Manager | Source integration with {{site.data.keyword.en_short}} by using service to service authorization | * Perform service to service registration, of source \n * View, edit, and delete sources and events \n * Send notifications |
 | {{site.data.keyword.en_short}} Publisher | Create notification and view notifications count | Send notifications and view notifications count |
 | Device Manager | Custom role to handle push device registration with the {{site.data.keyword.en_short}} service | * View, create, edit, and delete Push Devices by using {{site.data.keyword.en_short}} client SDKs. \n *View, create, and delete Tags for Push Devices by using [{{site.data.keyword.en_short}} API](/apidocs/event-notifications). \n * View, Create, and Delete Channel Groups for Push Devices by using [{{site.data.keyword.en_short}} API](/apidocs/event-notifications). \n * View, create and delete Channels for Push Devices by using [{{site.data.keyword.en_short}} APIs](/apidocs/event-notifications).|
-{: caption="Table 2.
-Actions mapping to service access roles" caption-side="top"}
+{: caption="Actions mapping to service access roles" caption-side="top"}

 For more information about assigning user roles in the UI, see [Managing IAM access](/docs/account?topic=account-assign-access-resources).